bricksdont/sign-segmentation/README.md

 # Sign Language Segmentation Training

 This repository holds the code to performing `BIO` tagging for sign language segmentation.
-This is a pre-processing step for sign language transcription.
+This is a pre-processing step for tasks such as sign language transcription or sign language translation.

 ## Setup